 All pupils study a modern foreign language to the IGCSE level.

 From Year 3 to Year 6, pupils have two 30 minute lessons per week.
 The emphasis is on developing speaking and listening skills first, followed by reading and finally writing.
 No writing is attempted until Year 3 and grammar is taught formally from Year 5.
 Pupils learn and practise skills and strategies which transfer across languages while also learning about the structure of language in general.
 We expose pupils to France’s rich and vibrant culture through a lively and challenging curriculum.
-A Spanish club is run for Juniors who want a taste of that language prior to it begin offered in Year 7.
+A Spanish club is run for Juniors who want a taste of that language prior to it being offered in Year 7.

 In the Senior School, all pupils study French in Year 7, before making a choice about which languages to continue into Year 8.
 Year 7 and Year 8 pupils are offered a weeklong trip to Normandy for a language immersion experience involving a range of activities (sports, challenges and cultural visits) all of which are undertaken entirely in French.
 In the French IGCSE emphasis is placed upon spoken and written accuracy, reinforcing topics and extending language skills and vocabulary.